openhab/org.openhab.binding.zwave/doc/linear/wapirz_0_0.md

 ### Parameter 1: Re-trigger Wait Time

 Re-trigger Wait Time
-By default, to conserve battery life, after the WAPIRZ-1 detects motion it cannot be re-triggered by motion again for 3 minutes.
-Each time motion is detected (even during this wait time) the 3 minute timer starts over.
+<p&gtBy default, to conserve battery life, after the WAPIRZ-1 detects motion it cannot be re-triggered by motion again for 3 minutes.
+Each time motion is detected (even during this wait time) the 3 minute timer starts over.</p&gt
 Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```3```.